brand life cycle

 Decline Stage

-Pulse Candy is holding its position and yet to enter the decline stage of its product life cycle.
-However, the candy will likely face increasing competition from new and innovative candy brands.
+Pulse Candy is holding its position and is yet to enter the decline stage of its product life cycle.
+However, the candy will likely face increasing competition from new and innovative brands.
 The company must continue to innovate and adapt to consumer trends to maintain its success.

 Leave a Comment